Kakegurui: Theatrical films

 In August 2018, it was announced that a live-action film adaptation of Kakegurui – Compulsive Gambler would premiere in 2019.
 It features the same actors from the television drama, and stars Minami Hamabe as the protagonist Yumeko Jabami, along with Mahiro Takasugi, Aoi Morikawa and Elaiza Ikeda as Ryota Suzui, Mary Saotome and Kirari Momobami, respectively.
 The film, directed by Hanabusa Tsutomu and distributed by GAGA Pictures, was officially released in Japan on May 3, 2019.

 On August 29, 2020, a sequel to the first movie was announced to be released in 2021, with Hanabusa as the film's director, and also co-wrote the screenplay along with Minato Takano.
 The sequel, titled Kakegurui 2: Ultimate Russian Roulette, features a returning cast set to reprise their roles from the first film.
 It premiered on June 1, 2021.

 Video game

 On July 14, 2017, registration started on the official website for a video game adaptation entitled Kakegurui: Cheating Allowed (賭ケグルイ チーティングアロード), which was developed by Wizcorp and Crossover for the iOS and Android systems.
-On December 28, 2017, it was revealed on the official Twitter account for the game that its original release was delayed to November 20, 2018, in order to make improvements to the gameplay, which features a gambling system similar to that shown in the manga.
+On December 28, 2017, it was announced on the game's official Twitter (now X) account that its original release was delayed to November 20, 2018, to improve the gameplay, which features a gambling system similar to that shown in the manga.
 On March 27, 2020, the servers were officially closed down and the game became inaccessible.

 On March 7, 2025, pre-registration began on CTW's browser gaming platform G123 for Kakegurui All In, a strategy-based sugoroku online browser game.